Best Digital Bank UK: Starling, Monzo, Revolut, Biscuit, Wise, Chase & Curve Compared

 Sources & how we keep this current

-- The Current Account Switch Service 7-working-day guarantee — Pay.UK.
+- The Current Account Switch Service includes a 7-working-day guarantee — Pay.UK.

-Bonus amounts and interest rates change often — always confirm on the provider's own site before opening an account.
+Bonus amounts, fees and interest rates change often.
+Use each linked deal's check status and confirm the provider's current terms before opening an account.